Programs & Services

 Occupational & Physical Therapy

-Some disabled students require physical and/or occupational therapy services to enable them to benefit from their special education program.
+Some students with disabilities may require physical and/or occupational therapy services to enable them to benefit from their special education program.
 These therapies are provided by fully-trained and licensed physical and/or occupational therapists.
 A prescription specifically written for each student must be approved by the student's attending physician before these services can be provided.